 When an imminent hazard exists which cannot be immediately abated without endangering employee(s) and/or property, these procedures shall call for the removal of all exposed staff from the area except those necessary to correct the hazardous condition.
 Employees needed to correct the condition shall be provided necessary safeguards.

 - 7. Provision of training and instruction as follows: - a.
-To all new employees e.
-To supervisors, to familiarize them with the safety and health hazards to which employees under their immediate direction and control may be exposed
+To all new employees

 DUSD Employee Safety BP 4157 (Continued)